Avalionnet/Analytical-Projects-with-R/README.md

 Navigate to the Assignment folder to view the latest R files added
 <br>
-`RMD` files details the R codes for the questions detailed in the `docx` files for the respective assignment documents.
+The `RMD` files detail the R codes I wrote in reponse to the questions found in the `docx` files for the respective assignment numbers.